Locality

 EATING

-For a small community, we are very well provided for with two high quality eating places.
-Judy Fish and her team in the Applecross Inn have won numerous awards over the past decade.
-The Inn’s sea food is superb.
-The Walled Garden restaurant (next to Applecross House), is another Michelin listed award winner and offers haute cuisine in the atmospheric setting of a beautiful and historic garden.
-John and Elaine kindly allow us to take over the whole place for the Saturday evening.
-Booking is essential – phone 01520 744440.
+For a small community, we are very well provided for with two high-quality eating places.
+Judith Fish MBE and her team in the Applecross Inn, 01520 744262, have won numerous awards.
+The Inn’s seafood is superb.
+The Walled Garden restaurant, (next to Applecross House), 01520 744440, is another Michelin-listed award winner and offers haute cuisine in the atmospheric setting of a beautiful and historic garden.

 SHOPS